• Home

 About This Version

-“Taking a Chance on Love,” as well as In Person!, is available from iTunes.
+“Taking a Chance on Love,” as well as In Person! is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Count Basie, Count Basie and His Orchestra, In Person!, John La Touche, Ted Fetter, Tony Bennett, Vernon Duke
+Filed Under: Song of the Day Tagged With: Bill Bailey, Cabin in the Sky, Count Basie and His Band, Eddie Anderson, Ethel Waters, In Person!, John La Touche, Ted Fetter, Tony Bennett, Vernon Duke

 About This Song